BenSmithers/StageControl/README.md

 Then, execute the `launch.sh` bash script.
 This will start the water quality monitoring GUI.

+## Starting Your Shift

+On the `control` tab, verify that the emails are correct for the two people currently on shift.
+You may need to manually press "update emails" if the line editor did not automatically update.
+If an address is not accurate, edit it.

+Once you've verified the addresses are accurate, click "Test Alert Email" and you should receive a test email from the wcte alert bot shortly.
+If you don't receive an email, be sure to check your spam folder.

+If you want to opt-out of receiving the emails, just replace the auto-populated entry of your address with a blank line.
+You will _only_ receive an email when there is a serious issue which may require prompt action; this is not necessarily recommended.

 ## First time setup

 You will need a monitor and a keyboard for first-time setup.
 A keyboard is optional.